blankenshipg17/ISPel-content-web-applications/web-apps/database_and_flask/part1/index.md

 * A table has a <font color=red>fixed</font> number of columns and a <font color=red>variable</font> number of rows.
 The columns define the <font color=red>data attributes</font> of the entity represented by the table.
 For example, a customers table will have columns such as name, address, phone, and so on.
 Each row in a table defines an actual data element that assigns values to some or all the columns.

 * Tables have a special column called the <font color=red>primary key</font>, which holds a <font color=red>unique</font> identifier for each row stored in the table.
 Tables can also have columns called <font color=red>foreign keys</font>, which reference the primary key of a row in the same or another table.
 These links between rows are called <font color=red>relationships</font> and are the foundation of the relational database model.
-* Question: provide an example that foreign keys refer to the primary keys of a row in the same table.
+* <mark>Question</mark>: provide an example that foreign keys refer to the primary keys of a row in the same table.

 ## Relational Database: entity relationship diagram